petaflot/bytes_as_braille/README.md

 # Input

-There is also an input method that will automatically convert integers to bytes if that is possible ; it exists in two variants (standard and async).
+There is also an input method that will automatically convert integers to bytes if that is possible ; it exists in two variants (async and not async).
+It features a "menu", accessible with Ctrl+D, to set the input mode (one of three available, type `help(bytes_as_braille.input)` for info).

 # Misc